Closed on July 4th

 Vivint’s motion sensors ignore pets of up to 55 pounds.
 Also, you have to keep pets at least six feet from detectors, which might create some logical issues.
 However, Great Valley Lockshop Inc. can offer tips on the right placement for your device.

-Vivint’s plans come with another pet-friendly feature; mobile access.
+Vivint’s plans come with another pet-friendly feature: mobile access.
 Its cameras are equipped with night vision as well.
 Unfortunately, video monitoring is available with the most expensive plan, which might not work if you’re on a tight budget.
-But, it has other flexible payment options and offers a no-contract plan.
+But it has other flexible payment options and offers a no-contract plan.

 Pros